 - a.
-One (1) on premise, non-illuminated, ground-mounted sign not over six (6) feet in height and not more than sixteen (16) square feet advertising a permitted non-residential use or an authorized special use. - b.
+One (1) on premise, non-illuminated, wall-mounted sign not more than six (6) square feet in area. - b.
 Ground signs located at the entrance to platted subdivisions, residential site condominiums, multiple family housing developments, mobile home parks, or residential PUD's.
-No more than one sign not exceeding thirty-two (32) square feet in area, nor more than six (6) feet in height may be erected at any single entrance. - c.
-Free standing (pole mounted) signs are not permitted.
+No more than one sign not exceeding thirty-two (32) square feet in area, nor more than six (6) feet in height may be erected at any single entrance.

-809. Business and Manufacturing Zoning Districts (B-1, B-2, and M-1 Districts)
+809. Business and Manufacturing Zoning Districts (B and M Districts)